Summer has slipped away and autumn is sneaking up on us now.

 Glencoe visitor centre

 We arrived at the Visitor Centre.
-I’d been here once before with Alan and I remembered the beautiful low-level walks amongst the mountains.
+I’d been here once before with Alan and I remembered the beautiful low-level walk through the mountains.

 If you want to know more about the history of Glencoe and how the towering mountains were created then the exhibition is a must see.
 The story begins around 500 million years ago!
 I read in the National Trust for Scotland’s Glencoe guide book that volcanoes exploded here around 420 million years ago, although it would have looked quite different.
 Over the last two million years, glaciers and ice sheets sculpted the peaks and valleys we see now.